What is a 0% Balance Transfer Card?

 Some cards actually offer a cashback fee for opening them, provided you transfer a balance in a specific time period.
 Depending what your balance is, this could mean you effectively receive part or all of your transfer fee back.

 Is a balance transfer card right for me?

-Balance transfer cards are targeted specifically at those who want to clear debt more cheaply and often have high interest rates for purchases with the exception of cards that also offer 0% purchase periods.
-You should never withdraw money from the ATM using this type of card or as a general rule, from any type of credit card.
+A balance transfer card may be right for you if you want to clear your debt with less interest to pay.
+You should never withdraw money from the ATM using this type of card or as a general rule, credit cards.
 Doing so usually incurs high rates of interest and isn’t viewed favourably by credit reference agencies.

 Compare balance transfer card

 Want to reduce the interest you’re paying with a balance transfer card?
 The best deals are, as you’d expect, reserved for those with the most impressive credit ratings.
 With this in mind, it’s always a good idea to check your credit record for any issues before making an application.